Property $R_\infty$ for new classes of Artin groups: Introduction

 In this article we extend the list of groups having property $R_\infty$ to include Artin groups of a few new classes.
 The first one is the class of Artin groups of spherical type $D_n$, for $n\ge6$, for which the Coxeter graph of type $D_n$ is depicted in Figure~\ref{fig:dn}.
 Namely, we prove the following theorem.

 \begin{thm} Let $n\ge6$.
 Then the Artin group $A[D_n]$ and its central quotient $A[D_n]/Z(A[D_n])$ have property $R_\infty$. \end{thm}

-The proof is based on the approach used in~\cite{FeGoDa1} and \cite{CalSor1} to establish property $R_\infty$ for some Artin groups which can be embedded into mapping class groups of certain surfaces with punctures, utilizing the action of these mapping class groups on the Gromov-hyperbolic complex of curves.
+The proof is based on the approach used in~\cite{FeGoDa1} and \cite{CalSor1} to establish property $R_\infty$ for some Artin groups whose automorphism groups can be embedded into mapping class groups of certain surfaces with punctures.
 The new ingredient that made this approach possible for Artin groups of type $D_n$ is the recent description of automorphisms of Artin groups of type $D_n$ for $n\ge6$, obtained in~\cite{CasPar1}.
-Using this result, we prove a useful embedding of $\Aut(A[D_n])$ into the extended mapping class group of a suitable punctured surface in Proposition~\ref{prop:mcg}, which may be of independent interest.
+Using this result, we establish an embedding of $\Aut(A[D_n])$ into the extended mapping class group of a suitable punctured surface, in Proposition~\ref{prop:mcg}, which may be of independent interest.
+We use this embedding to show that $\Aut(A[D_n])$ acts in a non-elementary way on the Gromov-hyperbolic complex of curves for the surface, and then applying Delzant's Lemma (see Section~\ref{sec2}) allows us to detect infinitely many twisted conjugacy classes.

-We notice that property $R_\infty$ for the Artin group of type $D_4$ was established earlier in~\cite{CalSor1}, so the only unresolved case in the series $A[D_n]$ is $A[D_5]$.
-In this regard we formulate the following conjecture.
+We note that property $R_\infty$ for the Artin group of type $D_4$ was established in~\cite{CalSor1}.
+The only remaining case in the family $A[D_n]$ is $A[D_5]$.
+At present we do not have a description of $\Aut(A[D_5])$, which is the key input in our approach; we conjecture though that both $A[D_5]$ and $A[D_5]/Z(A[D_5])$ have property $R_\infty$ as well.